Kamareddy

-Kamareddy is a town and headquarters of eponymous district in Telangana state in India.
+Kamareddy is a city and headquarters of the Kamareddy district in Telangana state in India.
 It is located about 117 km north of the state capital Hyderabad, 56 km from Nizamabad and 96 km from Karimnagar.

 Geography

 Kamareddy is located at 18.3167°N 78.3500°E. It covers an area of 14.11 km2.
 It is 110 km northwards from the state capital Hyderabad and 55 km south from the erstwhile district headquarters of Nizamabad.
 After formation of Telangana state in 2014, Kamareddy became district headquarters.

 Demographics

 According to 2011 census and the statistical information by the Government of Telangana, the population of the town stood at 80,378.
 Kamareddy had a population of 64,496.
 Males constitute 51% of the population and females 49%.
 Kamareddy has an average literacy rate of higher than 65%, male literacy is greater than 74%, and female literacy is more than 56%.
 In Kamareddy, 13% of the population is under 6 years of age.